 The Porcupine Collective was launched in 2018 for all the 'Jess's' in our society who, for whatever reason, are struggling to flourish and achieve their full potential.

-We believe every young person should be supported to achieve their full potential in the area of their greatest strength, regardless of their academic ability, socioeconomic status, disability or personal background.
+We believe every young person should be supported to achieve their full potential in the area of their greatest strength, regardless of their academic or cognitive ability, socioeconomic status, or personal background.

 We seek to discover the natural talents that exist within our society, and maximise the strengths and gifts that are immeasurable by today's league tables.
 We celebrate all skills and empower all individuals to strive further, reach higher and dig deeper to secure the future they are worthy, capable and deserving of living.